dune-community/Dockerfiles/README.md

 # docker for DUNE

-The idea is to checkout the repository (to work on) on the host and to have a config (as in: `.config`) for the guest system, which are both mounted into the container.
+The idea is to checkout the repository (to work on) on the host and to have a config (as in: the dotfiles of the user) for the guest system, which are both mounted into the container.
 The container is started with X forwarding to allow for interactive development.

 ## preparing the host